OpenEvalProject/evals/manuscripts/elife-83690/v2/manuscript.md

 **Figure 3.:** (A) Our method (horizontal lines) significantly outperformed the support vector machine classifier, which was assessed with 1000 random train/test splits.
 (B) The random forest classifier, also assessed with 1000 train/test splits, performed similarly on average to our method.

-## Uniform shifts in interaction parameters
+### Uniform shifts in interaction parameters

 One consequence of using the gLV model in our method is the possibility of finite-time blow-up in simulation.
 This happens when one or more taxa approach infinite biomass in finite simulation time.
 In practice, whenever one or more taxa increase to a level much higher than the initial total biomass of the simulated system, simulation is slowed down and results may be less reliable.
 There are two simple methods to prevent this from happening.
 The first is to alter every interaction parameter to be more negative (see Equation 3), making the system uniformly more antagonistic and less likely to show finite-time blow-up.
-The second is to include negative self-inhibition (e.g. add βii<0 parameters [see Equation 4]).
+The second is to include negative self-inhibition (e.g. add $\beta_{ii}<0$ parameters [see Equation 4]).

 We tested both of these alterations by implementing them and computing predictions and the AUC-ROC of those predictions.
 Figure 4 shows that these changes did not have a significant impact on the performance of our predictions, as long as only antagonism was considered.
 When we shifted parameters in the positive direction (simulating commensalism or mutualism), finite-time blow-up was more likely and our results were much less stable.

 ![Figure 4.](https://cdn.elifesciences.org/articles/83690/elife-83690-fig4-v2.jpg)

 **Figure 4.:** (A, B) We altered the generalized Lotka-Volterra model with uniform shifts in parameters which added either antagonism or self-inhibition to the model.
-We tested self-inhibition with values from 0 to 1 (no self-promotion) and antagonism with values from 1 (complete antagonism) to –1 (complete commensalism), with all .
-Neither change had a significant impact on the area under the receiver operator characteristic curve (AUC-ROC) of our method’s predictions, although adding commensalism to the model made the model and resulting predictions much less stable due to increased finite-time blow-up.βij∈[0,1]
+We tested self-inhibition with values from 0 to 1 (no self-promotion) and antagonism with values from 1 (complete antagonism) to –1 (complete commensalism), with all $\beta_{ij}\in[0,1]$.
+Neither change had a significant impact on the area under the receiver operator characteristic curve (AUC-ROC) of our method’s predictions, although adding commensalism to the model made the model and resulting predictions much less stable due to increased finite-time blow-up.

-## Interpreting mechanism—sensitivity to inferred parameters
+### Interpreting mechanism—sensitivity to inferred parameters

 One major advantage to any mechanistic model is that we may measure the sensitivity of our results to perturbations in the model.
 Here, we investigate the results of perturbing the model of the B. longum experiments in two ways: simulating ‘knock-out’ experiments and computing sensitivity to changes in interaction strength.